 Welcome to

 The world's first full-body documentary.
 Part film, part art installation, part healing ceremony—CURA is a multi-sensory experience co-created with Indigenous guardian tribes across Colombia and Brazil.
-Approaching cinema as ritual, it dissolves the boundary between audience and subject—replacing narration with vibration, facts with feeling.
+Approaching cinema as healing ritual, it dissolves the boundary between audience and subject—replacing narration with vibration, facts with feeling.

 THE PARADOX